RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models

-Our definition of feature attribution/feature importance for ranking models consists of two parts: \begin{enumerate*}[label=(\roman*)] \item First, we need to define how masking applies to a each of the documents in the ranking $\mathcal{D}_{q}$ for query $q$. \item Then, we need to be able to measure how much the model decision is impacted by a change in the input.
-Furthermore, this change in model decision needs to be quantified with a single number. \end{enumerate*}
+Our definition of feature attribution/feature importance for ranking models consists of two parts: \begin{enumerate*}[label=(\roman*)] \item Define how masking applies to each document in the ranking $\mathcal{D}_{q}$ for query $q$.
+And \item measure the impact of input changes on the model decision, quantified by a single number. \end{enumerate*}